Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 It's been great watching the thing develop over the last year or so.
 If it ends, here well so be it.
 It would be fantastic if you guys could make some money out of it.
 At the very least give us a chance to buy you a drink!

-Anh_Nguyen almost 15 years ago
+Anh_Nguyen over 15 years ago

 Anh_Nguyen